Andy Schmookler: National security

 At the Center for Strategic and International Studies in Washington, Schmookler helped with the analysis of possible future challenges for American policy-makers.
 In a project with the Public Agenda Foundation, he interviewed the best minds in the country, in various related fields, on how the United States might best achieve security in an age of nuclear weapons.
 In the 1990s, the United States Army hired Schmookler to assist on the formulation of a project on the prevention of biological terrorism.

 Political and social commentary

 Schmookler’s commentaries on social and political issues have appeared in local and national publications, including The Christian Science Monitor, The Baltimore Sun, the San Francisco Chronicle, and the Albuquerque Tribune.
 He has been a radio commentator for National Public Radio in Washington and in the Shenandoah Valley of Virginia.

-His commentaries also appear regularly on such websites as Huffington Post, Daily Kos, Blue Virginia, Like the Dew, and OpedNews.
+His commentaries also appear regularly on such websites as HuffPost, Daily Kos, Blue Virginia, Like the Dew, and OpedNews.